ig3/srf/README.md

 Click the Study button or press the space bar to study a card.

+#### Front

+When you study a card, the front of the card is displayed.
+The content of the front of the card depends on the template and the fieldset.

+When you are ready, you flip the card to see the back of the card.
+See below for details of the back of the card.

+##### Flip

+Keyboard shortcut: space-bar

+Flip the card over, to show the back of the card.
+This is the usual action when reviewing a card: view the front, then flip it to review the back and rate the card.

+##### Help

+Show the help file.

+##### edit

+Edit the card.
+This opens a new window with fields to edit the fieldset from which the card is derived.
+It is a bit crude but allows simple edits.

+##### Play

+keyboard shortcut: p

+If the card has audio, play it again.

+##### Stop

+Return to the home page without completing review of the card.

+#### Back

+After you view the front of the card and flip it over, the back is displayed.
+The content of the back is determined by the template and the fieldset.

+The back of the card has buttons for rating how well you remember the card:
+Again, Hard, Good and Easy.

+The button you click determines when the card will be scheduled for review.
+Each button displays the new interval: the time until the card will be due for review.

+##### Again

+keyboard shortcut: j

+If you didn't remember the card and want to review it again soon, click Again.
+This reduces the interval for reviewing the card.
+The new interval (the time until the card is due for review) is half the previous interval with a maximum interval of 1 day.

+##### Hard

+keyboard shortcut: k

+If you did remember the card but it was difficult to remember, click Hard.
+This reduces the interval for rewviewing the card but not as much as Again.
+The new interval is 80% of the previous inerval with a maximum interval of 1 week.

+##### Good

+keyboard shortcut: l

+If you remembered the card well, click Good.
+This will, hopefully, be the button you click most often.
+This increases the interval for reviewing the card.

+Calculation of the new interval is more complicated for Good.
+The minimum new interval is 5 minutes and the maximum new interval is 1 year.
+Between these limits, the new interval depends on the ease factor of the card.
+The ease factor is the exponentially weighted moving average of your previous ratings.
+The weights are 0, 1, 1.5 and 2 for Again, Hard, Good and Easy respectively.
+Thus the factor ranges from 0 to 2 and it will change a bit each time you review the card.

+If you rate the card Good several times, the ease factor will tend towards 1.5 and the new interval will tend towards 150% of the previous interval.

+On the other hand, if you have rated the card Again many times, the ease factor might be quite low and even if you rate the card Good, the new interval might be less than the previous interval.
+However, even in this case, the ease factor will increase so that after a few Good reviews the interval will be increasing.

+##### Easy

+keyboard shortcut: ;

+If it was too easy to remember the card and you don't want to waste your time reviewing again too soon, click Easy.
+The new interval will be 150% of what it would be for Good.

+##### Help

+Show the help file.

+##### Edit

+Edit the templateset the card is generated from.

+##### Play

+Replay any audio for the back of the card.

+##### Break

+Stop studying without completing review of the card: return to the home page.

 ## Background
 I used [Anki](https://github.com/ankitects/anki) for a couple of years but wanted to change the scheduler.
 An Anki addon to add a new scheduler